whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 * Points: 40/100

-Notes (My Own): Was deep in the job search and had 2 phone interviews that day.
+In this project, I had 7 hours to make most of a CRUD app in Rails with a JavaScript front end.
+Unfortunately I was deep in the job search and had 2 phone interviews that day.
 Really enjoyed the challenge but my plate was full!

 #### Real Time